Skip to main content

 });

-// Create a new browsing context and pass custom HTTP headers.
+// Fresh browsing context per fetch with custom HTTP headers.

 const context = await browser.newContext({ extraHTTPHeaders: headers });